asok/asok.github.io/_posts/2018-02-28-overwriting-case-equality-method.md

 end
 ```

-It's not a full blown pattern matching library like [pattern-match](https://github.com/k-tsj/pattern-match).
+For sure it's not a full blown pattern matching library.
 But it's small, simple and makes the job done.